nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * task motivation

 Domain-relevant skills are more or less self-explanatory.
-They are ““the knowledge, technical skills, and special talents peculiar to the domain in which he [or she] wishes to be creative.”
-And task motivation is also equally clear: You must want to do it!
-Let’s look closer at creativity-relevant skills.
+They are “the knowledge, technical skills, and special talents peculiar to the domain in which he [or she] wishes to be creative.”
+And task motivation is also equally clear: _you must want to do it!_ Let’s look closer at creativity-relevant skills.

 #### Creativity-Relevant Skills